MeadowlarkDAW/rainout/DESIGN_DOC.md

     pub fallback_max_buffer_size: u32,
 }

+#[cfg(feature = "midi")]
+/// A full configuration of midi devices to connect to.
+#[derive(Debug, Clone)]
 pub struct MidiConfig {
+    /// The type of the audio backend to use. pub backend: MidiBackend,

-    /// The name of the MIDI backend to use.
+    /// The IDs of the input MIDI devices to use.
     ///
-    /// Set this to `None` to automatically select the default backend for the system. pub backend: Option<String>,
+    /// The buffers presented in the `ProcessInfo::midi_inputs` will appear in this exact same
+    /// order.
+    pub in_devices: Vec<DeviceID>,

-    /// The names of the input MIDI devices to use.
-The buffers presented in the process()
+    /// The IDs of the output MIDI devices to use.
-    /// thread will appear in this exact same order.
     ///
-    /// Set this to `None` to use the default inputs for the backend. pub in_devices: Option<Vec<String>>,

-    /// The names of the output MIDI devices to use.
-The buffers presented in the process()
+    /// The buffers presented in the `ProcessInfo::midi_outputs` will appear in this exact
-    /// thread will appear in this exact same order.
+    /// same order.
-    ///
-    /// Set this to `None` to use the default outputs for the backend. pub out_devices: Option<Vec<String>>,
+    pub out_devices: Vec<DeviceID>,
 }
 ```